raspberrypi/documentation/configuration/config-txt/overclocking.md

 By default (`force_turbo=0`) the "On Demand" CPU frequency driver will raise clocks to their maximum frequencies when the ARM cores are busy and will lower them to the minimum frequencies when the ARM cores are idle.

 `force_turbo=1` overrides this behaviour and forces maximum frequencies even when the ARM cores are not busy.

+#### never_over_voltage

+Sets a bit in the OTP memory (one time programable) that prevents the device from being overvoltaged.
+This is intended to lock the device down so the the warranty bit cannot be set either inadvertently or maliciously by using an invalid overvoltage.

 ### Clocks relationship